Reading:

 European Article Numbering: Everything About EAN Codes

-Through your foray into the world of ecommerce, you may have heard of acronyms such as EAN, GTIN, SKU.
+Through your foray into the world of ecommerce, you may have heard of acronyms such as EAN, GTIN, and SKU.

 But just what do they mean?